IOGT-NTO: History

 IOGT-NTO was formed in 1970, through the merger of the Swedish chapter of IOGT with Nationaltemplarorden (NTO), a Christian Swedish temperance organisation.

 IOGT was established in Sweden in 1879, when the first local chapter was started in Klippan, and was then called Godtemplarorden.
 In 1888, a group of people left Godtemplarorden to form another temperance order, Nationalgodtemplarorden.
 The latter group was merged with the Templarorden, a Swedish branch of the American organisation Templars of Temperance, in 1922, to form the NTO.

 Activities

 IOGT-NTO works to promote total abstinence from alcohol among its members and in society.
 The organisation also offers a variety of study circles in various subjects, which are open to non-members.

-It operates two folk high schools, and a treatment facility for alcohol abusers.
+It operates two folk high-schools, and a treatment facility for alcohol abusers.

 Youth organisations

 The youth organisation affiliated with IOGT-NTO is Ungdomens Nykterhetsförbund, which as of 2007 had 125 local clubs.
-IOGT-NTO also runs an organisation for children, called Junis.
+IOGT-NTO does also run an organisation for children, called Junis (the official name of Junis was originally IOGT-NTOs Juniorförbund (IOGT-NTO's Junior Association) until 2020 when Junis became the official name instead of a nickmane).

 Nykterhetsrörelsens Scoutförbund (The Temperance Movement's Scouting Association) is a scouting organisation which is also part of IOGT-NTO.